Ivey scores 18, No. 2 Purdue blasts Florida State 93-65 | WTOP News

 WEST LAFAYETTE, Ind.
-(AP) — Jaden Ivey scored 18 points and matched his career high with four 3-pointers, Brandon Newman added 13 points, and No. 2 Purdue pulled away from Florida State 93-65 in the Big Ten/ACC Challenge on Tuesday night.
+(AP) — Jaden Ivey scored 18 points and matched his career high with four 3-pointers, Brandon Newman added 13 points, and Purdue pulled away from Florida State.

-The Boilermakers have won seven straight home games in the annual clash between the conferences.
+The Boilermakers have won seven straight home games in the Big Ten/ACC Challenge.
 They’re also 7-0 for the first time since 2015-16 and the seventh time since 1940.

 Florida State (5-2) was led by Caleb Mills with 22 points and John Butler with 10 as its four-game winning streak ended.
 The Seminoles had won four of their previous five in the Challenge.